 Come on out and prepare to get active!
 Please ensure you have a valid Kilkenny Community League membership with you.
-All registration take place at Kilkenny Hall located at 14910 – 72 Street NW.
-Note: If you have registered online it is not concerned complete until you have attended a Kilkenny Registration session.
+All registration takes place at Kilkenny Hall located at 14910 – 72 Street NW.
+Note: If you have registered online it is not complete until you have attended a Kilkenny Registration session IN PERSON.
 Late fees may apply.

 - Register online in the EMSA Soccer Portal.
 If you have played in the last 3 years, you will have an account.
 New players must create an account (https://emsasoccerportal.com).